Your area Not set — showing everywhere

 Partial

-The speaker mentioned they had previously spoken to Kathleen about increasing a specific budget line.
+The speaker mentioned having a conversation with Kathleen prior to the town meeting regarding a motion to increase a specific budget line.
 They noted that while the initial budget was accurate, the budget committee had previously cut it down.
 Key concern

 Board response